ofiwg/libfabric/man/fi_getinfo.3.md

   hints, requested values of struct fi_fabric_attr should be set.
 On output, the actual fabric attributes that can be provided will be returned.
 See [`fi_fabric`(3)](fi_fabric.3.html) for details.

+*nic - network interface details*
+: Optional attributes related to the hardware NIC associated with the specified fabric, domain, and endpoint data.
+This field is only valid for providers where the corresponding attributes are closely associated with a hardware NIC.
+See [`fi_nic`(3)] (fi_nic.3.html) for details.

 # CAPABILITIES